 How to Recognize Spiritual Weeds in Your Life

-One reason I love summer is the time I get to spend in my gardens.
+One reason I love summer is the time spent in my flower beds and vegetable gardens.
 I love the fresh air and warm sunshine, and I see God’s magnificent creative hand in all that grows.
-Well, except for weeds.
+Well, except for the pesky weeds.
 They are the gardener’s torment for many reasons.
-I also find it interesting that we can draw parallels between actual weeds to the “spiritual weeds” that grow in the gardens of our hearts.
+I also find it interesting that we can draw parallels between actual weeds to the “spiritual weeds” that grow in the soil of your heart.

 How to recognize spiritual weeds in your life- field of weeds with white seed heads in varying stages of growth